xplatformx/fori-bot/README.md

 # Telegram Forwarder Bot
-Telegram Channel Posts Forwarder Bot Based On Words !
+A Telegram Bot to forward posts from Channels Based On Words !

 1) Create an isolated virtual environment using: